when should you replace your grow light bulbs

 Grow Light Maintenance Tips

 • Make sure to schedule a light replacement or inspect the light output, once the estimated lifespan of a grow light is over.
-Several led grow light bulbs for indoor plants may still work efficiently while others may need replacement.
+Several LED grow light bulbs for indoor plants may still work efficiently while others may need replacement.

 • Cleaning dust buildup that accumulates on your lighting system is a great way to maintain appropriate light output.